iwantacrepe/Eightfold.ai_AI_Agent_Building/README.md

 - Clarification prompt is intentionally adaptive: it keeps the tone warm, infers context, and stops once the scope is complete.
 - Workplan prompt outputs Markdown phases with Inputs/Actions/Outputs, always ending with a confirmation question.
 - Section prompts each highlight different research angles (financials, leadership, SWOT, etc.) while referencing the shared bundle.

+### LangChain Integration Details
+- `llm/client.py` instantiates either `langchain_openai.ChatOpenAI` or `langchain_google_genai.ChatGoogleGenerativeAI` depending on `LLM_PROVIDER`.
+This gives us consistent `.invoke()` semantics and native support for temperature, JSON response hints, and token usage logging.
+- Messages passed to LangChain are built from `SystemMessage`, `HumanMessage`, and `AIMessage` objects (see `chat()`), meaning context windows automatically preserve role metadata and we avoid manual prompt concatenation.
+- When `response_format="json"`, the OpenAI path uses LangChain’s `response_format={"type": "json_object"}` hook, while the Gemini path sets `response_mime_type="application/json"`.
+LangChain handles the underlying API differences.
+- The DummyLLM still returns an `AIMessage` so downstream code never needs `if provider == ...` branches.
+Every agent/hook can treat responses as LangChain-native messages.
+- Although research adapters are custom, nothing prevents adding LangChain tools or agents later; the abstraction is already centralized in `LLMClient`.

 ---